swiftlang/swift/docs/SIL.rst

   // %1, %2, etc. must be of the argument types $A, $B, etc.
   // %r will be of the return type $R

 Transfers control to function ``%0``, passing it the given arguments.
-The input argument tuple type is destructured.
-The ``apply`` instruction does no retaining or releasing of its arguments by itself; the calling convention's retain/release policy must be handled by separate explicit ``retain`` and ``release`` instructions.
+In the instruction syntax, the type of the callee is specified after the argument list; the types of the argument and of the defined value are derived from the function type of the callee.
+The input argument tuple type is destructured, and each element is passed as an individual argument.
+The ``apply`` instruction does no retaining or releasing of its arguments by itself; the `calling convention`_'s retain/release policy must be handled by separate explicit ``retain`` and ``release`` instructions.
 The return value will likewise not be implicitly retained or released. ``%0`` must be an object of a concrete function type; generic functions must have all of their generic parameters bound with a ``specialize`` instruction before they can be applied.

 TODO: should have normal/unwind branch targets, like LLVM ``invoke``.